 I Older kids (unparented ) group .
-Day of week may change if Doodle Poll suggests a day better than Wednesdays:
+Wednesdays:

-Oct.
-18 Basket Day - Willow and some other materials, Weaving and Twining
+Apr.
+18 Basket Day - Cattail and some other natural materials, Plaiting and Twining

 I Younger kids (parented ) group

-(intended for parents and other significant adults with kids under 12)
+(intended for parents and other significant adults with kids between 5 and 12)

-Children under age 5 are free, but must be supervised.
-Use the contact form below to inquire further :) I need to know how many to expect, and so I have asked for a real commitment.
-Full payments in advance can be sent to firstname.lastname@example.org to hold your place.
+Extras are: Parents and children under age 5 are free, but must be supervised.
+Use the contact form below to inquire further.
+Full payments in advance can be sent to email@example.com to hold your place.
 Please include your name, your child's name and age and which dates you will attend.
 I will have receipts ready for those who pay in advance.
-Those who pay by the day, please let me know at least two days prior to the date that you are coming for potluck numbers and supplies.

 We have Alumni!!!
 We are so excited that the inspiration has continued and there are former farmers... well current farmers! that want to continue to come.
 There will be no fee for older (over 12) students who have come for 10 lessons already and will continue to come as mentors for the next farmers.
 They are already familiar with the routines around here and will gladly show the new folks around.

-September camp will start at 4 pm on Friday evening.
-Sunday evening's meal will be a 100 meter meal!
+These camps will start at 4 pm on the first evening.
+The last evening's meal will be a 100 meter meal!

 Every morning we will start with animal and gardening chores and afternoons will see us taking up a new skill.
 The skills we work on will depend on interest at the time of registration.
 See below for a list of possibilities.
 Scroll all the way down past the photos to see the list of possible activities and indicate your preferences in the comment section of the registration form.
 Cooking and cleaning up after meals is part of Pioneer life so it shall be ours too!